-The Sky Village Swap Meet, formerly a drive-in movie theatre, is an outdoor marketplace at which many a treasure can be found.
+The Sky Village Swap Meet, formerly a drive-in movie theater, is an outdoor marketplace where many a treasure can be found.
 Perhaps the most stunning treasure is the Crystal Cave, a meditative space made of foam, running water, passion, and thousands of crystals.

 The Crystal Cave was almost a very short-lived project.
 Carr destroyed it along with most of the Swap Meet in 2008 when it looked like the City of Yucca Valley was going to claim the whole piece of land under eminent domain.

 Anyone who stops by to see the cave can look in the windows, but if you were lucky enough to have visited there when Carr was present, he might have let you in to meditate alone for a while.
 A plaque quotes Carr’s desire to make his creation so beautiful that no one would be able “get up the nerve to bulldoze it for any reason.”

 Sadly, Bob Carr died in January 2019.
 His wife Elizabeth says, “He died as he lived—on his own terms and with dignity and grace.”